6-APB: New Zealand and Australia

 Certain countries contain a "substantially similar" catch-all clause in their drug law, such as New Zealand and Australia.
 This includes 6-APB as it is similar in chemical structure to the class A drug MDA, meaning 6-APB may be viewed as a controlled substance analogue in these jurisdictions.

 Sweden

 In Sweden, as of 27 December 2009 6-APB is classified as "health hazard" under the act Lagen om förbud mot vissa hälsofarliga varor (translated Act on the Prohibition of Certain Goods Dangerous to Health).

-UK
+It is also classified as a narcotic substance since 2020.

+United Kingdom

 On June 10, 2013 6-APB and a number of analogues were classified as Temporary Class Drugs in the UK following an ACMD recommendation.
 This means that sale and import of the named substances are criminal offences and are treated as for class B drugs.
 On November 28, 2013 the ACMD recommended that 6-APB and related benzofurans should become Class B, Schedule 1 substances.
 On March 5, 2014 the UK Home Office announced that 6-APB would be made a class B drug on 10 June 2014 alongside every other benzofuran entactogen and many structurally related drugs.